What information can be found on a marriage certificate?

 Marriage-Certificate-Dwerryhouse_Henry_m-cert-53159.jpg Marriage certificate

-Find out how marriage records can help you build your family history
+Find out how marriage certificates can help you build your family history with this beginners' guide to records.

 Marriage records are extremely helpful for building your family history.
 Search the marriage indexes online, find your ancestors, and then note down the details you need to order a copy of the marriage certificate.